anolivei/Push_swap42/README.md

 - [Radix Sort](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e) (I used this algorithm in my project)

 ## Functions ##
-Only the following functions are allowed to be used int this project:
+Only the following functions are allowed to be used in this project:
 - write
 - read
 - malloc